 We advocate for the needs of children to ensure they get the services, supports and resources they need to be kept safe and thrive.
 We do not provide any direct supports or services to children.
 We achieve impact by influencing agencies and government departments to consider the needs of children and young people in their policy advice and services.
-We also achieve impact by consulting with and supporting children to have a voice in matters that impact them, and then incorporating their views in decision-making.
+We also achieve impact by consulting with and supporting children to have a voice in matters that impact them, and then incorporating their views in decision making.

-Advice is valued and sought by stakeholders and is used to shape policy and legislation for children and young people 2017/18 2018/19 The percentage of specified stakeholders that agree that the Office's advocacy activities contribute to improving the wellbeing of children and young people will be no less than 80% 80 % Examples of impact achieved by advocacy activities will be at least 2 2
+Impact: Our advice is valued and sought by stakeholders and is used to shape policy and legislation for children and young people 2018/19 2019/20 The percentage of specified stakeholders that agree that the Office of the Children's Commissioner's advocacy activities contribute to improving the wellbeing of children and young people will be no less than 80% 80% The number of examples of impact achieved by advocacy activities will be at least 2 2

-&lt;sup>6 Specified stakeholders will be listed in the Memorandum of Understanding between the Office and the Minister for Social Development, but subject to change if new work is taken on
+&lt;sup>7 Specified stakeholders will be listed in the Memorandum of Understanding between the Office and the Minister for Social Development, but subject to change if new work is taken on

-&lt;sup>7 Appropriations Performance Measure
+&lt;sup>8 Appropriations Performance Measure

-&lt;sup>8 The measure will be evidenced by the results from our annual stakeholder survey of specified stakeholders
+&lt;sup>9 The measure will be evidenced by the results from our annual stakeholder survey of specified stakeholders